AradCharon/RockPaperScissors/README.md

 A clean, modular, and object-oriented implementation of the classic **Rock Paper Scissors** game in Python.

 This project was developed as part of my journey toward becoming a Machine Learning and AI Engineer.
-Although the game itself is simple, the primary objective of this project was to practice professional software development concepts such as object-oriented programming, modular project architecture, clean code principles, software design, and unit testing.
+Although the game itself is simple, the primary goal was to practice professional software development concepts such as object-oriented programming, modular architecture, clean code principles, software design, and unit testing.

 ---